cloudprober/cloudprober/README.md

 * If you're familiar with Prometheus Blackbox Exporter, see how Cloudprober stacks against it: [Prometheus Blackbox Exporter vs Cloudprober](https://medium.com/cloudprober/prometheus-blackbox-exporter-vs-cloudprober-08a1d3beeda2).

-* If you're not very familiar with the blackbox/synthetic monitoring paradigm, take a look at [why you need probers](https://medium.com/cloudprober/why-you-need-probers-f38400f5830e).
+* If you're not very familiar with the blackbox/synthetic monitoring paradigm, take a look at [why you need probers](https://medium.com/cloudprober/why-you-need-probers-f38400f5830e) and [what should you probe?](https://medium.com/cloudprober/what-should-you-probe-9fa070d7a635).

 * Cloudprober's [origin story](https://medium.com/cloudprober/story-of-cloudprober-5ac1dbc0066c).